 Maintain necessary financial documentation for the club treasurer to provide if needed to local taxing or registering bodies.
-8
+Back to Table of Contents 8

 Work with the club secretary or treasurer to obtain insurance certificates as required for activities.

 At each meeting, record members who volunteer to participate in club and or community service activities.
 This will allow the project chairperson to know who will be participating and allow for non-members to be contacted about joining Lions.